jeremyleishman/useful_pwrshll_scripts/README.md

 ## Useful powershell scripts for working with Microsoft servers via PowerShell.

-## This repo contains random cmdlets and scripts that I've used on various projects.
+## This repo contains random cmdlets and small scripts that I've used on various projects.

 ### `Get-Help Get`
 #### This cmdlet will return a very long list of all the Get- cmdlets